This article provides you with an overview of emotional affairs.

 The higher the difference in intimacy between the new partner and the official partner, the more dangerous the affair is to the official relationship.

 How Emotional Affairs Start

-Most unfaithful partners set out on the emotional slippery slope without any awareness of how friendships morphs into emotional and sexual affairs.
+Not all, but probably a majority of unfaithful partners set out on the emotional slippery slope without any awareness of how friendships morph into emotional and sexual affairs.

-There might be some chemistry, or some liking, but it’s not love at first sight or fatal attraction.
+There might be some chemistry or some liking, but it’s rarely love at first sight or “fatal attraction”.

 Where do They Start?

-Of course the workplace, with its daily interactions and increased female participation, has been the main driver of the increase in infidelity in the last decades (Shirley Glass, 2004).
+Of course the workplace, with its daily interactions and increased female participation, has been the main driver of the increase in infidelity in the last decades.

-Indeed 82% of all the unfaithful partner Glass treated in her career began as friends.
+Indeed, 82% of all the unfaithful partner Glass treated in her career began as friends (Shirley Glass, 2004).

 Stages of Emotional Affairs